Is Constipation a Side Effect of Gastric Sleeve Surgery?

-One reason that many patients come to Dr. Fernando Garcia's Tijuana weight loss practice is his straight talk about bariatrics.
+One reason that many patients come to Tijuana Bariatrics because of our straight talk about bariatrics.
 Whether patients undergo low-maintenance and highly effective gastric sleeve surgery (sleeve gastrectomy), a gastric band procedure, or gastric bypass, we will always inform patients of the benefits as well as the risks involved.
 This goes for subjects that may be taboo.
 For instance: constipation after weight loss surgery.

 How common is constipation after weight loss surgery?